iridl/iridl.github.io/docsrc/admin/maintenance.md

 As described in {ref}`User groups`, users with accounts on the Data Library server can be divided in two groups: administrators and authors.

-Administrator accounts should be created "by hand", *i.e.* outside of ansible's control.
+Administrator accounts should be created "by hand", *i.e.* outside ansible's control.
 Remember to add administrators to the `wheel` group so they will have sudo privileges.